harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ::checkbox
 Remove redundant modules
 #tip
-The following modules can be safely removed as functionality they provide is redundent.
+The following modules can be safely removed as functionality they provide is redundant.

 - [@nuxtjs/typescript](https://typescript.nuxtjs.org/)
 - [@nuxtjs/typescript-runtime](https://typescript.nuxtjs.org/)